-Adrienne Wright is an experienced Headteacher who has worked in both maintained and independent sectors.
-She has an MA in Complex needs and Autism.
+Adrienne has worked as a Headteacher in special schools, working in the maintained and independent sectors.
+She has an MA in Complex Needs and Autism.

-Adrienne possesses over 30 years experience in Special Education in London.
-She has worked with pupils aged between 3 - 19 in special schools and has also worked in Outreach Support to mainstream primary and secondary schools.
+With more than 30 years experience in Special Education in London, Adrienne has worked with pupils aged between 3 - 19 in special schools and has also worked in Outreach Support to mainstream primary and secondary schools.

 In 2000, Adrienne set up and established one of the first specialist Autism provisions in a mainstream secondary school in North East London.
 Her work was commended in the House of Commons as an example of best inclusive practice.

 Gemma co-founded Spectrum Courses.
 She is passionate about working towards better standards for children and young people with Special Educational and/or Additional Needs, having spent time observing communication and education and transport at an Ofsted Outstanding primary school in Greater Manchester.